beevik/ntp/README.md

 [RFC5905](https://tools.ietf.org/html/rfc5905).
 It allows you to connect to a remote NTP server and request information about the current time.

+This friendly fork also includes a work in progress Network Time Security (NTS) in an attempt to cryptographically validate the response from the NTP server.

 ## Querying the current time